AstroVPK/kali/README.md

 and set `GXX_ROOT` to the location indicated by the install field from the output of the above command.

+If you upgrade to Sierra 10.12.1 on Mac, you may need to re-install nlopt if the library cannot be found by your c compiler.
+If you have a kali import error (while running tests) your python may not be seeing your PYTHONPATH environment variable as set by sourcing bin/setup.py.
+To solve this issue create the following file in your home directory:

+'.launchd.conf'

+with the contents (for my case):

+launchctl setenv PYTHONPATH $PYTHONPATH

+launchctl setenv DYLD_LIBRARY_PATH $DYLD_LIBRARY_PATH

 1. Anaconda Python